| Title: | Distributed Multinomial Regression |

 The number of quantile bins into which we collapse |

-of observations in each bin is recorded as n
+of observations in each bin is recorded as n.
+Look at the code of the dmr function to see collapse used in practice.

 Matt Taddy [email protected]